Kabba24ai/Text-Message-Mgt/CRM_FUNNEL_MODULE_PROMPT.md

-# CRM Automated Funnel Module - Development Prompt
+# Sales Funnel Automation Module - Development Prompt

 ## Project Overview

-Build a comprehensive CRM and Automated Sales Funnel management system for a rental equipment business.
-This module is a **companion to an existing Message Management system** and will consume message content from that system to power automated customer communications.
+Build a **Sales Funnel Automation Management System** that integrates with an existing CRM and Message Management system.
+This module allows you to create automated, multi-step communication funnels that send SMS and email messages to customers based on triggers and schedules.

 ## Critical Integration Requirements